TPei/observable/README.md

 - `notify_observers`

 and as an added bonus, because I dislike the forced `changed` call precondition:
-- `alert_observers`, which notifies no matter if changed or not
+- `notify_observers!`, which notifies no matter if changed or not

 Then you can include observer in the class you want observing: